 In absence of experimental guidance for the development of a Unified Theory/ Quantum Gravity, people resort to guidance in beauty and principles as well as certain conceptional issues in current theories they consider particularly relevant.
 (These wish lists usually correlate strongly with the set of problems, the author’s pet theory is most likely to address.)

 In the following I made a collection of Unified Theory/Quantum Gravity wish lists by different people.
+On our Causal Fermion Systems website I tried to collect what CFS has to say on these questions.

 Problem 1: Combine general relativity and quantum theory into a single theory that can claim to be the complete theory of nature.
 This is called the problem of quantum gravity.